JensUweUlrich/ReadBouncer/README.md

 * QMake
 * CMake tool for QT
 * UI Designer
-* To run on Windows you need Qt 5.15.0 no Qt 6 because of some seqAn2 errors (see issues above).
+* To run on Windows you need <= Qt 5.15.0 no Qt 6 because of some seqAn2 errors (see similar issues above).

 -------------------------------------------------------------------------------------------------------------------------
 **Installing Qt (Windows + Linux)**: